FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity: Experiments

 \subsubsection{Language Modeling}

 We also conduct a group of experiments on the language modeling task.
 In this group of experiments, we use a classic recurrent network (i.e., LSTM) and an open dataset (i.e., Penn Treebank).
-Same as the previous works~\cite{Zhuang2020}, \cite{Wang2020}, \cite{Shuang2020}, \cite{Huang2010}, we take the perplexity to measure the performance of all the comparison algorithms.
-Note that the lower perplexity is better.
+In line with previous works~\cite{Zhuang2020}, \cite{Wang2020}, \cite{Shuang2020}, \cite{Huang2010}, we take the perplexity to measure the performance of all algorithms under comparison.
+Note that a lower perplexity is better.

 The perplexity curves of all the algorithms are shown in Figure~\ref{fig5}.
 In the figure, once again we can see that FastAdaBelief performs similar to SAdam on 1-layer LSTM, and these two algorithms both perform better than the rest of the algorithms.
 However, on the 2,3-layer LSTM, FastAdaBelief performs better than SAdam and the other algorithms.
 Moreover, the perplexity of FastAdaBelief decreases the fastest among all the algorithms, which further validates the convergence analysis of FastAdaBelief.